A Better Cherriots

 The first phase of the plan for enhanced service will start in September 2019 and continue into future years.
 The first enhancement to Cherriots Local will be Saturday service and later weekday evenings starting in September 2019.
 For Cherriots Regional, we'll also add Saturday service and additional trips to some routes on weekdays.
 See below for maps outlining the proposal.
 The second phase of service enhancements will come in May of 2020.
 This will include some Sunday service and service on additional holidays for Cherriots Local routes.

-Additionally, this plan includes a reduced youth fare for riders aged 6-18 which will be implemented in July of 2018.
+Additionally, this plan includes a reduced youth fare for riders aged 6-18 which will be implemented in July 2019.
 Stay tuned for updates; we'll let you know as soon as our application is approved by ODOT!

 Every two years, Cherriots staff are tasked by the Board of Directors to evaluate the current fare structure.
 Cherriots staff created a fare proposal and presented it to the public in May and June 2018 to gather rider input.
 The goals were to: